Deep dive into API concepts

 UPGRADE YOUR SDK TO AVOID GENERATING THESE HEADERS

-If you are using the Core SDK or the JS SDK, you will generally not need to provide these headers as long as you upgrade to the following versions:
+If you are using the <mark style="color:blue;">Core SDK</mark> or the <mark style="color:blue;">JS SDK</mark>, you will generally not need to provide these headers as long as you upgrade to the following versions:

-The IMX-Timestamp can be generated by this example Javascript function:
+The `IMX-Timestamp` can be generated by this example Javascript function:

 Javascript